PyLink/PyLink/docs/technical/pmodule-spec.md

 - `can-host-relay` - whether servers using this protocol can host a relay channel (for sanity reasons, this should be off for anything that's not IRC S2S)
 - `can-spawn-clients` - determines whether any spawned clients are real or virtual (mainly for `services_support`).
 - `can-track-servers` - determines whether servers are accurately tracked (for `servermaps` and other statistics)
+- `freeform-nicks` - if set, nicknames for PyLink's virtual clients are not subject to validity and nick collision checks.
+This implies the `slash-in-nicks` capability.
+    - Note: PyLink already allows incoming nicks to be freeform, provided they are encoded correctly and don't cause parsing conflicts (i.e. containing reserved chars on IRC)
 - `has-statusmsg` - whether STATUSMSG messages (e.g. `@#channel`) are supported
-- `has-ts` - determines whether channel and user timestamps are trackable (and not just spoofed)
+- `has-ts` - determines whether channel and user timestamps are tracked (and not spoofed)
 - `slash-in-hosts` - determines whether `/` is allowed in hostnames
 - `slash-in-nicks` - determines whether `/` is allowed in nicks
 - `ssl-should-verify` - determines whether TLS certificates should be checked for validity by default - this should be enabled for any protocol modules needing to verify a remote server (e.g. Clientbot or a non-IRC API endpoint), and disabled for most IRC S2S links (where self-signed certs are widespread)
 - `underscore-in-hosts` - determines whether `_` is allowed in client hostnames (yes, support for this actually varies by IRCd)
+- `virtual-server` - marks the server as virtual, i.e. controlled by protocol module under a different server.
+Virtual servers are ignored by `rehash` and `disconnect` in the `networks` plugin.
+    - This is used by pylink-discord as of v0.2.0.
 - `visible-state-only` - determines whether channels should be autocleared when the PyLink client leaves (for clientbot, etc.)
     - Note: enabling this in a protocol module lets `coremods/handlers` automatically clean up old channels for you!